 After removing the cylinder, please take it to a lock specialist to buy a replacement.

 Is it Possible to Drill Out a Master Lock?

-This is different for a tumbler lock because you are aiming for the upper part near where the key slot is.
+This is different from a tumbler lock because you aim for the upper part near the key slot.

 Here the danger is the drilling won’t open the lock and will disable the lock forever.

 Can a Lock Drilling Template Make The Drilling Easier?